Virginia Institute of Marine Science

 This aerodynamic approach to the study of avian ecology is particularly useful in the case of soaring birds, where survival depends entirely upon the aerodynamic efficiency of the bird in exploiting the energy of special forms of air currents for sustained flight, and where the wing actions are sufficiently simple that the flight patterns can adequately be formulated for aerodynamic analysis.
 Such an approach was utilized by the author in a recent study of land birds which practice soaring flight in thermal air currents.
 By applying aerodynamic precepts to the analysis and interpretation of observed flight patterns, it was possible to explain, correlate, and even predict many facts of importance in the morphology and ecology of the land soarers.
 It is the purpose of the present study to apply a similar analysis to the dynamic soaring flight of sea birds, such as the albatross, and to utilize the results for establishing the significant factors in the ecology of the ocean soarers.

 Cone, C. D. (1964) A Mathematical Analysis of the Dynamic Soaring Flight of the Albatross with Ecological Interpretations.
 Special scientific report (Virginia Institute of Marine Science); no. 50.
-Virginia Institute of Marine Science, College of William and Mary. https://doi.org/10.21220/V5P88C
+Virginia Institute of Marine Science, William & Mary. https://doi.org/10.21220/V5P88C